Tackling problem gambling and debt

 It can be hard to know where to start if you need to talk to your partner about their gambling problem, or you suspect they might have one.

-If you think your partner is a problem gambler and you can’t talk to them first, you can get help
+If you think your partner or someone you live with is a problem gambler and you can’t talk to them first, you can get help

 Even if they’re not ready to talk about it or get help, there’s plenty of help and support for you.